Online multiple testing with super-uniformity reward: Introduction

 \subsection{Relation to adaptive discarding}

 As \cite{tian_onlinefdr_2019} pointed out, online multiple testing procedures frequently suffer from significant power loss if the null $p$-values are too conservative.
 In \cite{tian_onlinefwer_2020} (FWER control) and \cite{tian_onlinefdr_2019} (mFDR control), the authors propose adaptive discarding (ADDIS) approaches as improved methods.
 In particular, an idea is to use a { discarding} rule, that avoids testing a null when the corresponding $p$-value exceeds a given threshold.
-The resulting online error rate control holds if the c.d.f. of the null distribution is convex.
-In our work, we focus on another type of super-uniformity induced by discrete tests.
-Since the c.d.f.'s of the null distributions are not convex in this case, we cannot use ADDIS while ensuring type I error rate control.
-Nevertheless, we include these ADDIS procedures in our numerical experiments for comparison, see Section~\ref{sec:numerical_results}.
+For the particular type of super-uniformity induced by discrete tests, we show that the discarding rule is less efficient than the SUR method, at least in the settings of Sections~\ref{sec:numerical_results}~and~\ref{sec:real_data_appli}.